 He nods toward the coffee shop.
 Flax and Purple Tights are walking away, arms linked.
 He won't stop.
 "Do you wanna come over or what?"

 He is too tall, too drunk, and she doesn't know how to say no, and they walk, and he doesn't know how to stop talking, pouring it all out there: he went to culinary school but hates to cook; his mother died of toxic shock syndrome when he was eight; he has multiple sclerosis; he takes drugs—it's fine, it's not dramatic and shit; his dad is an alcoholic; his dad beat the shit out of him and then one night called the cops on his own son; his name is Aaron—he has a name, common and biblical; he's been to prison—been to prison, yes—weapon: ceramic bowl is what it said in the local paper.
-And then he was on a path—Fucking benders, man, I'm coming down right now, heroin, meth, anything that gets me away, you know?
+And then he was on a path—Fucking benders, man, I'm coming down right now, heroin, meth, anything to get me away, you know?
 No, she doesn't know.
 Flax was a boy scout, and this guy probably beat up boy scouts for fun.
 She should not go into his apartment, his apartment that is only one room, because he only works occasionally—Jobs, man, they suck the life right out of you and then you're fifty.
 No way, man.
 He is not Flax.
 There is no push pull, he only pulls at her and she can't push him away.
-She doesn't want to, and it isn't fair that it feels good, holding the hand of the man who says heroin, meth, anything that gets me away, you know?
+She doesn't want to, and it isn't fair it feels good, holding the hand of the man who says heroin, meth, anything to get me away, you know?
 This is not her boyfriend, cannot be.
 But here she is, her necklace unhooked—Get this thing off, don't need this crap in the way.

 Salem.
 He named the kitten Salem.
 She wants to slow his hands.
 "Why Salem?"

 He looks like he might punch her, riled.
 Why not Salem?

 "No, really, why did you name him Salem?"